Transfer Pricing in Singapore

 Additionally, in February 2018, the government published a document called “Income Tax Rules” 2018 under the Singapore Income Tax Act (ITA).
 This publication covered Transfer Pricing Documentation (TDP) rules.
 The rules came into effect on the 23rd of February 2018 and apply for the 2019 Year of Assessment (YA) 2019 and thereafter.

 On 23 February 2018, IRAS released the 5th edition of TP guidelines (2018 Singapore TP Guidelines).
-The changes incorporate TPD Rules into the guidelines and provides examples and explanations on certain aspects of the TPD Rules.
+The changes incorporate TPD Rules into the guidelines and provide examples and explanations on certain aspects of the TPD Rules.
 The 2018 Singapore TP Guidelines also provide clearer guidance on the transactional profit split method and comparability analysis.

 Why is Singapore concerned with Transfer Pricing